buzztroll/unix-agent/docs/scrubber.rst

 untarring it in the root directory.

-Of course if this recovery file is left on the created image the same problem remains.
-A bad actor could read secret information from it.
+Of course if this recovery file is left on the created image the same problem remains, a bad actor could read secret information from it.
 To solve this problem the scrubber will encrypt the recovery file with the instance owners RSA public key making it so only the original owner of the instance can access the data in the recovery file.